wp-plugins/logmytrip/readme.txt

 == Upgrade Notice ==

-1.7
-Changes to readme.txt only.
+1.7 Changes to readme.txt only.
 To upgrade, simply overwrite the existing logmytrip directory with the newer files

-== Screenshots ==

-1. Example of the LogMyTrip map in use.